damianvila/damianvila/README.md

 - :mag: I'm a very curious person, and passionate about my interests.

 I have a website at: [https://damianvila.com](https://damianvila.com).
-Nothing fancy, just a simple retro page that looks like an old home computer ad.

 Thanks for visiting.
 Hope to see you again!